Agent of Deterioration: Physical Forces

 Figure 11.
 A simple fluted plastic backing on a test canvas painting.
-This treatment can reinforce the flexible stretcher bar assembly and lower the painting's sensitivity to shock (see Table 7).
+This treatment can reinforce the flexible stretcher bar assembly and lower the painting's sensitivity to shock (consult Table 7).

 Figure 12.
-Applying a stretcher lining made of polyester sail cloth (see Booth 1989) to a large canvas test painting can reduce its susceptibility to vibration, while adding little weight to the painting.
-The treatment is quite effective (see Table 8).
+Applying a stretcher lining made of polyester sail cloth (consult Booth 1989) to a large canvas test painting can reduce its susceptibility to vibration, while adding little weight to the painting.
+The treatment is quite effective (consult Table 8).